-Important note: The market research reports use different terminology and categories to classify 'smart' appliances or devices1, which makes it difficult to compare figures and trends.
+Important note: the term 'smart' appliance in this specific section does not stand for a 'DR-enabled' appliance, but reflects the terms used in the market reports that are referred to.
+The market research reports use different terminology and categories to classify 'smart' appliances or devices, which makes it difficult to compare figures and trends.
 The reports mentioned in this section use the term 'smart' to indicate communication-enabled or 'connected' appliances or devices.
-Most of these 'smart' appliances or devices come with a smartphone or tablet app, which is indicated as 'app-enabled'.
+Most of these 'smart' appliances or devices come with a smartphone or tablet app, which is indicated as 'appenabled'.
 Only some of the 'smart' appliances or devices mentioned provide functionality to enable DR in 2015.
-Smart homes are sometimes classified as homes with at least one smart device/appliance, or as whole-home multi-function smart homes (based on a traditional home automation system or on an integrated solution of smart device).
+Smart homes are sometimes classified as homes with at least one smart device/appliance, or as whole-home multi-function smart homes (based on a traditional home automation system or on an integrated solution of smart devices).